 The goals statement developed by the original Harvard Square Conservation District Study and incorporated in the 2000 Order is the foundational document of the District.
 The goals and the accompanying secondary goals are meant to inform decision-making of the Cambridge Historical Commission as it administers the district and should be cited in any motion to accept or deny an application for Certificates of Appropriateness, Non-applicability, or Hardship.
+(See Appendix A, Article III, for the complete original goals statement.)

 The amended goals statement maintains the structure of the original while clarifying some of the language.
 New language supports a) commercial urban experiences; b) creative signage, belowgrade commercial spaces, and preservation of storefronts; c) residential development; d) transportation and pedestrian safety; and e) energy conservation.
 One new goal refers to the regulation of architectural lighting.
-Major changes are discussed below.
+No changes were made to secondary goals 3, 4, 5, 6 and 8.